fmxsh/tot-ontology/README.md

 ## Properties

+Some overall thoughts before starting with individual properties:

+There can not be any thing without the thingness of the _thing of things_.

 (These are the properties of any thing, and thus also of the _thing of things_, as seen in that the _thing of things_ itself describes itself using these properties, thus is self-referential, self-organizing)

+Articulated _thingness_ and inarticulated _thingness_.

+A phenomenon may exist and affect a person, but to the person, does not exist, and its effects may be perceived, but aren't known in the sense of knowing the thing causing the effect.
+Corporate policy exists and affects the employee in may ways; effects that may be perceived, but still the employee does not know the thing causing the perceived effects (for example, a young employee may even not know companies have policies for different things).
+The employee may have a wrongful idea of the thing caused it, and may be wrong about it.
+The thing, even if wrongful, is then real, and exists, to the employee, but then as kind of meta thing: a thing that is real in the sense of being a real wrongful thing, that then has the real effect of misleading, while the employee believes that the wrongful perception is real at face value.
+An outside observerer may conclude the wrongful idea as being a typical misconception, and thus to that person, "typical misconception" is a _thing_ with certain constitution, properties, emergence and identity.

+The articulation of _thingness_ forces analysis at the most fundamental level, leading to exhausting perceptual clarity, in case the analysis is correctly identifying constitution, property, emergence and the conclusive identity.

+In articulated _thingness_ is the things having effect, but that have not been articulated, and thus not known to the person.

+A thing may or may not exist prior to being articulated.
+Weather it does or not, is not of interest.
+The person knows a thing exists, when it has been articulated, and that matters, because that knowledge gives effect on how attention is oriented "in matter".
+Thus, it is knowledge that "matters".
+A person who knows certain behaviours are company policy, for example, focuses attention on aligning the matter of the body and speech in movement and sound in relation to policy.

+Inarticulated _thingness_ is a retrospective title, which, because of retrospective application, also indicates prospective transformation from inarticulated to articulated _thingness_.
+This means that because we now know a _thing_, because we have articulated it, we can in retrospect say that it, prior to its articulation, was inarticulated _thingness_.
+With the validity of terming something of the past as inarticulated _thingness_, based on the fact we have seen it transform into articulated _thingness_, we can also say that there likely are inarticulated _thingness_ right now, that can become articulated in the future, and thus are prospective.

+Inarticulated _thingness_ is a category that hinge on the reality of an articulated _thing_.
+We can say there are inarticulated _things_ that should be articulated, because it increases situational awareness (however, things must be evaluated for their realness, by measuring real world effects).
+If I claim there is an intergalactic war, I need to demonstrate it in perceived reality or it is real only as a mental thing.
+Percieved reality is not merely perceived reality at face value (because the mind can distort things), but is what consistently responds in accordance with reality.

 ### Organizing principle

-A _thing of things_ must have an internalized purpose (it must have its purpose defined within itself).
+A _thing of things_ must have an internalized identity (it must have its identity defined within itself, as a cause of its internal parts).

-All things in _thing of things_ must be consistent with an organizing principle (the purpose).
+All things in _thing of things_ must be consistent with an organizing principle (the identity).

-The organizing principle (the purpose) defines the boundaries, in such a way that whatever is not consistent with the purpose, is outside the boundary of the thing, and thus is not part of the thing.
+The organizing principle (the identity) defines the boundaries, in such a way that whatever is not consistent with the identity, is outside the boundary of the thing, and thus is not part of the thing.

-Internal coherence/consistency is established by how each part enacts and supports the purpose.
+Internal coherence/consistency is established by how each part enacts and supports the identity.

 ### Structural properties